 Interred at San Fernando Mission Cemetery, Mission Hills, California, USA.

 Both he and Vivian Vance had nothing but contempt for each other during the run of I Love Lucy (1951), which is probably what filtered into their TV characters and made them work so beautifully.
 The two were given the opportunity to move into their own "Fred and Ethel" spin-off once "Lucy" had run its course in 1959.
 Despite his animosity towards her, Frawley saw a lucrative opportunity and was quite game, but Vance nixed the idea, having no interest in ever working with Frawley again.
-Vance got her own series, Guestward Ho!
+Vance was in a later show for one episode, Guestward Ho!
 (1960), which failed, but went on to make sporadic appearances on Lucille Ball's sitcoms and in films throughout the 1960's.
 Frawley hit it big as Bub on My Three Sons (1960).

 By almost all accounts, Frawley's off-screen personality was not all that much different from his on-screen one.
 A notorious misanthrope, with one brief failed marriage behind him and a fondness for the bottle, he lived in the same bachelor apartment for most of his years in Hollywood.